 This watch offers many learning opportunities and also teaches your child to think logically in a playful way.

 If your child wants to learn to tell the time, the DX2 will help them too!
 Your little one can switch the dials between digital and standard dial and the time can be spoken aloud.

-Children nowadays - just like us adults - spend way too much time sitting behind a screen, with the tablet or at the PC.
+Children today – just like us adults – spend far too much time sitting behind a screen, with the children's tablet or behind the computer.

 In any case, this watch also takes care of it that your child stays nice and active.

 Vtech also has the pedometer and some nice features to boost sports, but they've mostly focused on games, with some active (AR) games, which can add a nice extra dimension (literally!).

 It is the most comprehensive and cool smartwatch for your child, due to its many fun functions and educational features.

 And fortunately it can take a beating, it has been taken into account that even the younger kids will probably wear this 'smart watch' all day, even while playing outside.

 So romping shouldn't be a problem with this watch on your wrist.

 With [email protected] Park more games, clock displays and photo effects can be downloaded, how cool is that?View the Vtech Kidizoom here